 Although not an obvious firefighter, acid can work wonders to reduce heat.
-Depending on the dish, try adding some citrus juice (lemon or lime work best with most flavors), vinegar, chopped pineapples or tomato juice or sauce.
+Depending on the dish, try adding some citrus juice (lemon or lime works best with most flavors), vinegar, chopped pineapples or tomato juice or sauce.

 Some people swear by adding shredded carrots or cubed or shredded potatoes to temper heat.
-The sugar in them helps to fight the heat while their porous texture may help to absorb some of the spice.
+The sugar in them helps to fight the heat, while their porous texture may help to absorb some of the spice.

-It may sound nuts (pun intended!) but adding peanut or almond butter or tahini (a sesame seed paste) can go a long way toward toning down that piquant dish.
+It may sound nuts (pun intended!), but adding peanut or almond butter or tahini (a sesame seed paste) can go a long way toward toning down that piquant dish.
 Of course, this will work much better in a spicy coconut curry than it would in a spicy salsa.

-If the hot dish in question is a chili, sauce, or anything that can take being thinned down then add a ladleful of broth or other mild liquid.
+If the hot dish in question is a chili, sauce or anything that can take being thinned down, then add a ladleful of broth or other mild liquid.
 This will spread out the heat more per serving, thus diffusing it.

-If you have extra ingredients on hand and don’t mind a double batch, you could add more of every ingredient except the spicy one to diffuse the heat.
+If you have extra ingredients on hand and don’t mind a double batch, you can add more of every ingredient except the spicy one to diffuse the heat.
 The same amount of spice in a bigger dish will be less piquant.